Heimdal Security Review: Quick Expert Summary

 Heimdal Full Review

-Heimdal offers 3 plans for home users, and each plan includes a 30-day money-back guarantee.
+Heimdal offers a free plan (but it’s fairly limited), and there are 3 plans for home users.
+Each plan includes a 30-day money-back guarantee.

 Heimdal Security Features

-Other than these crashes, Heimdal’s scanner and real-time protection are fast, effective, and lightweight.
-In my tests, I was able to use my devices as normal during scans — I worked in Google Docs and Google Sheets, surfed the web, and even played video games on my Windows 10 PC, and also I watched a movie on Netflix on my Android smartphone without noticing any dip in performance.
+Heimdal’s antivirus scanner provides fast, effective, and lightweight malware protection.
+While testing the scanner, I was able to use my devices as normal during scans: I worked in Google Docs and Google Sheets, surfed the web, and even played video games on my Windows 11 PC.
+I also watched a movie on Netflix on my Android smartphone without noticing any dip in performance.

 Heimdal offers more scan options than many other antiviruses out there.
 It has: